A. K. M. A. Awal Saydur Rahman: Corruption charges

 In January 2021, a Senior Special Judge's Court of Dhaka ordered ACC to freeze 18 bank accounts and seize documents of 40 scheduled immovable properties of Awal and Parvin.
 The order was upheld by a High Court bench on 25 May.

+In April 2023, charges was framed against Awal and Parvin in all three cases filed by ACC.
+Judge Mehdi Al Masud of the Barisal Divisional Special District Judge Court formed this complaint.